 Someone should thank him for that exposition.
 It might have been difficult for the audience to sort it out otherwise.
 Unless, I suppose, they were to actually look around, or pay attention in the preceding scene when we saw one of these marauder fellows peeking out at the heroes from hiding.

 Yeah.
-And for all I respect Tim Dunnigan, frankly, Patrick Stewart would have a hard time keeping this exposition-heavy purple prose from going over like a lead nerf missile, and Tim Dunnigan is no Patrick Stewart.
+And for all I respect Tim Dunigan, frankly, Patrick Stewart would have a hard time keeping this exposition-heavy purple prose from going over like a lead nerf missile, and Tim Dunigan is no Patrick Stewart.
 Tank adds, “Marauders hit ze place hahd, Keptin.
 Throw everybody out.”

 Hawk is more optimistic: “At least it keeps them out of Dread’s hands.”
 Well, given the extended rape metaphor in episode 1, I suppose he might have a point.
 Better to be assaulted, robbed, possibly murdered or sold into slavery than to be digitized, right?
 Ick.